 The documentaries are produced in teams of two.
 Participants must be dedicated, hard-working, and able to commit themselves full-time to a project they believe in.

 What do you need to enter this programme?
 And what can you expect when you apply?
 In this section you'll find all you need to know!

-The minor will take you through the entire process of documentary film production: from concept to premiere.
+The exchange programme will take you through the entire process of documentary film production: from concept to premiere.
 You will also complete additional video assignments and work on perfecting your technical and storytelling skills, as well as develop a distribution plan based on your expectations and goals for the film.

-HU operates this programme in collaboration with various international partners, including the City University of New York (CUNY), and Cork Institute of Technology (CIT).
-The course includes a study trip to one of these partner institutes.
+HU operates this programme in collaboration with various international partners, including the City University of New York (CUNY).
+The course includes a study trip to New York.

 Please note: you will need a travel budget of € 1,800 for the study trip (excluding food).
 However, the study trip is not a requirement for participation and completion of the programme

 - An introduction to storytelling and narrative strategies;

 - Advanced filming, editing, and post-production;

 - Drafting an extended production plan and shooting script based on real-world research;